thevindu-w/clip_share_server/README.md

       server_cert=cert_keys/server.crt
       ca_cert=cert_keys/ca.crt
       allowed_clients=allowed_clients.txt
+      working_dir=./path/to/work_dir

-You may ommit some lines if they need to get their default values.
+Note that all the lines in the configuration file are optional.
+You may omit some lines if they need to get their default values.

+* `insecure_mode_enabled`: Whether or not the application listens for unencrypted connections.
+The values `true` or `1` will enable it, while `false` or `0` will disable it.
+The default value is `1`.
+* `app_port`: The port on which the application listens for unencrypted TCP connections.
+The application listens on the same port for UDP for network scanning.
+The default value is `4337`
+* `secure_mode_enabled`: Whether or not the application listens for TLS-encrypted connections.
+The values `true` or `1` will enable it, while `false` or `0` will disable it.
+The default value is `1`.
+* `app_port_secure`: The TCP port on which the application listens for TLS-encrypted connections.
+The default value is `4338`
+* `web_mode_enabled`: Whether or not the application listens for TLS-encrypted connections from web clients if the web mode is available.
+The values `true` or `1` will enable it, while `false` or `0` will disable it.
+The default value is `1`.
+* `web_port`: The TCP port on which the application listens for TLS-encrypted connections for web clients.
+This setting is used only if web mode is available.
+The default value is `4339`
-* ``server.key`` is the SSL private key file of server.
+* `server_key`: The TLS private key file of the server.
+If this is not specified, secure mode will be disabled.
-* ``server.crt`` is the SSL certificate file of server.
+* `server_cert`: The TLS certificate file of the server.
+If this is not specified, secure mode will be disabled.
-* ``ca.crt`` is the SSL certificate file of the CA which signed the certificate of the server.
+* `ca_cert`: The TLS certificate file of the CA that signed the TLS certificate of the server.
+If this is not specified, secure mode will be disabled.
-* ``allowed_clients.txt`` is a text file containing a list of allowd clients (Common Name of client certificate), one name per each line
+* `allowed_clients`: The text file containing a list of allowed clients (Common Name of client certificate), one name per each line.
+If this is not specified, secure mode will be disabled.
+* `working_dir`: The working directory where the application should run.
+All the files, that are sent from a client, will be saved in this directory.
+This path can be an absolute or a relative path to an existing directory.
+It will follow symlinks.
+The default value is the current directory.

 You may change those values.
 But it is recommended to keep the port numbers unchanged.
+If the port numbers are changed, client application configurations may also need to be changed as appropriate to connect to the server.